100 Notable alumni of

 -

-Yevgeny Viktorovich Tarle was a Soviet historian, Marxist, and academician of the Russian Academy of Sciences.
-He studied and published on topics that included the Napoleonic invasion of Russia and the Crimean War.
-Much of his work dealt with themes of Marxist historiography, imperialism, and Russian nationalism; he spent much of his professional life at odds with state authorities over his scholarship.
-Tarle was also a founder of the Moscow State Institute of International Relations, Russia's diplomatic university.
+Yevgeny Viktorovich Tarle was a Soviet historian, Marxist scholar, and academician of the Russian Academy of Sciences, who studied and published on topics such as the Napoleonic invasion of Russia and the Crimean War.
+Much of his work dealt with themes of Marxist historiography, imperialism, and Russian nationalism.
+Tarle spent much of his professional life disagreeing with state authorities over his scholarship and was also a history reader of the Moscow State Institute of International Relations (Russia's diplomatic university).

 -